tiimgreen/github-cheat-sheet/README.md

 $ git commit -m "Refactor code, fixes #12"
 ```

+## Cross-link issues

+If you want to link to another issue in the same repo, simple type hash `#` then the issue number, it will be auto-linked.

+To link to an issue in another repo, `user_name/repo_name#ISSUE_NUMBER` e.g. `tiimgreen/toc#12`.

 ## Emojis

 Emojis can be generated on Pull Requests, Issues, READMEs, etc. using `:name_of_emoji:`